mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 Always pay attention when assigning Roles in order to avoid providing undesired access to resources!
 :::

-### Adding a new User
+### Adding a new User at Company Level

-The Company Owner can add a new User by pressing the *Add user* button.
+From the Identities portal, a Company Owner can add a new User by pressing the *Add user* button.
 The User invitation process will require the invited User email to be provided.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>